trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

    }
    ```

    This is the same as the original version, but with an `assert()` function added, testing to make sure that `x == 0`.
-This will be fine until we set that value to something else, and then we will have a problem.
+This will be fine until we set that value to something else, and then we'll have a problem.

 #### Testing the contract

 Just as before, we'll reset the contract on the blockchain.

-1. In the Truffle Develop console, reset the contract:
+1. In the Truffle Develop console, reset the contract on the blockchain to its initially deployed state:

    ```shell
    migrate --reset